Smart is the new big: is data your best friend or worst enemy?

 Reporting and analytics are essential to any retailer because this tells you exactly what’s going on in your business.
 Analyzing your data correctly enables you to make well-informed decisions around things like merchandise planning, promotions and staffing.
 However, having too much data (or worse — looking at the wrong information) can lead to mishaps, overwhelm, and give a lot of business headaches.

 Comparing the ‘scan-pack verification’ from source with the ‘inbound verification’ during distribution in order to identify under-deliveries or other errors.
-Typically, the total quantity of products within boxes is correct, however there are differences on item-level – what can lead to out-of stock situations for certain sizes and colors.
+Typically, the total quantity of products within boxes is correct, however, there are differences in item level – which can lead to out-of-stock situations for certain sizes and colours.
 Also, you can identify products that have been registered when they left the producer but never arrived in the DC – this helps to find “gaps” within the supply and transportation network.

 The verification of all outgoing shipments ensures that every unit that is shipped to customers is correct.
 That is not only to reduce (unnecessary) return transportation costs but also keeps customers happy.

 If there are ‘never out-of-stock' products that are available across multiple seasons it is impossible to distinguish which products came in first.
 If you want to ensure a ‘First In, First Out' principle, serialized product data and the real-time information from the EPCIS can help to identify the actual age of those items.

 Looking at low stock reports on a regular basis can also enable you to spot patterns around which products are constantly running low.
 If a particular item is always showing on this report, for instance, that could indicate the need to increase your order quantities.